 The question comes up all the time if turtles need filters for their water.
 I highly advise using a filter just because the cleaner water gives your turtle a more healthy habitat to thrive in.
 Dirty waters can kill any aquarium species very fast.
 When buying a filter, always buy around 3-4 times the amount of water volume your aquarium actually is.
 Example, if your tank is 20 gallons ..
 You should buy a filter designed for 40 gallons.
-This will make your water so much cleaner and save you hours of time cleaning the water by hand.
+This will make your water more clean and save you hours of time cleaning the water by hand in your fish aquarium.

 7. Heater for Water Temperature

 A heater is needed for the water inside your aquarium.
 The water should be between 75-80 degrees Fahrenheit.
 Some think that turtles don’t need the water that warm but I would advise a heater just to make sure the levels don’t get too cold.
 Also, be aware of a heater that is not fully submersed under water.
 Sometimes they crack when not fully submersed under water.

 Water that is used from a faucet should always be treated with a conditioner.
 What is harmful to fish and turtles is the chlorine in the water.
 You can either let the water sit by itself for 24 hours to dechlorinate itself or you can use conditioner to use the water right away.